English Words and Phrases connected with the Christmas Party

 You will love these English lessons

-Talk about Transport in English
+Essential Phrases for Small Talk in English

 Hi Teofania, just click on the ‘trial lesson’ on top of the page.
 Thanks, Harry